playframework/play-meta/releasing/lagom.md

 This prints a list of changes reformatted to turn issue references into Markdown-formatted links to GitHub.
 This makes it convenient to copy and paste when writing a changelog.
 Note that `changelog.sh` will not print a valid list if you are working on an `M1` release.
-You’ll have to manually diff changes listed in `master` and `1.4.x`, or most recent stable branch, but you can use changelog to create the lists to diff from.
+You'll have to manually diff changes listed in `master` and `1.4.x`, or most recent stable branch, but you can use changelog to create the lists to diff from.

     bin/authors.pl 1.3.7..1.3.8   # print change log starting from tag 1.3.7 up to 1.3.8

 This prints the authors (without headers on the columns).
-You’ll need this on the release notes.
+You'll need this on the release notes.
 The `authors.pl` is useless in M1 releases.

 Some lines may be missing GitHub issue references.
 You'll need to decide for each one whether to find an issue